Online Kernel CUSUM for Change-Point Detection: Proposed Detection Procedure

 where $ w $ is the {\it window length} parameter.

-The detection statistic in \eqref{eq:stopping_time} can be computed recursively, which is crucial for online implementation: (a) Specifically, the computation of the MMD statistic involves evaluating the Gram matrix, which can be updated recursively as we receive sequential data; In fact, such a recursive update with increasing time $t$ was first considered in \citet{li2019scan}. (b) The main difference between our CUSUM-type procedure and the Shewhart chart-type Scan $B$-procedure is the window-limited maximization with respect to $B \in [2:w]$.
+The detection statistic in \eqref{eq:stopping_time} can be computed recursively, which is crucial for online implementation: (a) Specifically, the computation of the MMD statistic involves evaluating the Gram matrix, which can be updated recursively as we receive sequential data.
+Such a recursive update with increasing time $t$ was first considered in \citet{li2019scan}. (b) The main difference between our CUSUM-type procedure and the Shewhart chart-type Scan $B$-procedure is the window-limited maximization with respect to the block size $B$.
 Importantly, this additional window-limited maximization can be implemented in $\cO(N w^2)$ computations, ensuring that the overall computational and memory complexity of our procedure remains the same as that of the Scan $B$-procedure with block size $w$.
-Moreover, since the Gram matrix can be updated recursively, the overall computational and memory complexity remains linear in sample size and does not grow with time, guaranteeing efficiency in practice.
+Moreover, since the Gram matrix can be updated recursively, the overall computational and memory complexity remains linear in sample size, and it does not grow with time, ensuring computational efficiency in practice.
 One can see the complete details of our detection procedure in Algorithm~\ref{algo:kernel_CUSUM} and the graphical illustration of the recursive calculations in Figure~\ref{fig:online_update_illus}.
+Appendix~\ref{appendix:moment} provides detailed derivations for the updates in Algorithm~\ref{algo:kernel_CUSUM}.